ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/smoking_related_mortality/index.rst

 .. note::

   If stroke (cause ID 494) were to be added to this mortality model, which would require forecasted mortality estimates, 82.1% of smoking attributable mortality among the Chinese population would be represented in our model.
+This was not included in the current modeling strategy due to scope constraints on the forecast models.

 Cause Model Diagram
 +++++++++++++++++++